mindersec/minder/docs/docs/ref/cli/minder_rule_type_delete.md

   -h, --help              help for delete
-  -i, --id string         ID of rule type to delete -p, --provider string   Provider to list rule types for
+  -i, --id string         ID of rule type to delete -p, --provider string   Provider to list rule types for -y, --yes               Bypass yes/no prompt when deleting all rule types
 ```

 ### Options inherited from parent commands